-Robotics: Our robotics team (RoboRavens) qualified for the Central California Championship every year for our first three years (there was no competition two years ago and this past year, 2021-22, we decided to do a club that everyone could participate in rather than a competitive 10 member team).
+Robotics: Our robotics team (RoboRavens) qualified for the Central California Championship every year for our first three years (there was no competition two years ago, and we have not competed since returning to school, and have instead opted to run an in house club where all students who wanted to participate could, rather than 10).
 Every year, in those first three years, we improved.
-The first year we qualified for the championships, the second year we won an award and were one of 6 schools in the finals for the Valley for the Global Innovation Award Nomination, and in year three we won the championship award (1st place overall team) at our qualifying event and were third place overall in the Central California Championship.
+The first year we qualified for the championships, the second year we won an award and were one of 6 schools in the finals for the Valley for the Global Innovation Award Nomination, and in year three we won the championship award (1st place overall team) at our qualifying event and were in third place overall in the Central California Championship.